 Emphasis on the director's media, use of the stage, movement, stage picture, imposed business, characterization, cast and rehearsals.
 Students will be required to direct a one-act play to be presented to the public.
 Required for the theatre major.
 Spring.

-Prerequisite: THR 1311, 2371, 2431, 3331 and Junior standing or consent of instructor.
+Prerequisite: THR 1311, 2371, 2431, 3331 and Junior standing or Three semester hours consent of instructor.